View as Map

 Taqueria Pico de Gallo

-A staple in South Tucson for over three decades thanks to its freshness and authenticity, their Baja-style fish tacos, Camaron (fried shrimp), and Cabeza tacos are crowd favorites.
-The real star of the show, though, are their hand-pressed, yellow corn tortillas which are thick and sturdy and leave you with a delightful corn aroma.
-Alongside these, their horchata, made fresh daily, and their eponymous spiced fruit salad, Pico de Gallo, are must-tries.
+A staple in South Tucson for over three decades thanks to its freshness and authenticity, the Baja-style fish tacos, Camaron (fried shrimp), and Cabeza tacos are crowd favorites.
+The real stars of the show, though, are the hand-pressed, yellow corn tortillas which are thick, sturdy, and leave you with a delightful corn aroma.
+Alongside the tortillas, the horchata, made fresh daily, and their eponymous spiced fruit salad, Pico de Gallo, ought to be enjoyed, as well.

 Taqueria Porfis